rosesilver/ArkLib/CONTRIBUTING.md

 ## Contributing to ArkLib

 We enthusiastically welcome contributions to ArkLib!
-As a project focused on the formal verification of cryptographic arguments in Lean 4, community involvement is vital for its growth and correctness.

 Whether you are fixing bugs, improving documentation, or adding new formalizations, your input is valuable.
 We particularly encourage contributions that address:

 * **Active formalizations:** Please see the list of active formalization efforts and their blueprints.
 * **Open Issues:** Please see the list of open issues for bugs, requested features, and specific formalization tasks.
 Issues tagged as `good first issue` or `help wanted` are great places to start.
-* **Roadmap Goals:** We maintain a [ROADMAP.md](ROADMAP.md) outlining the planned direction and major goals for the library.
+* **Roadmap Goals:** We maintain a [roadmap](ROADMAP.md) outlining the planned direction and major goals for the library.
+* **Documentation:** Documentation is actively being worked and will be available as soon as possible.

-If you're unsure where to begin, please get in touch.
+If you're interested in contributing but unsure where to begin, please get in touch.

 ### Large Contributions